GeoscienceAustralia/stormwavecluster/README.md

 The sub-folders are:

-[./Analysis](Analysis) - 'driver' scripts used to perform the high level analysis, and an associated tutorial.
+[./Analysis](Analysis) - 'driver' scripts used to perform the high level analysis, and an associated vignette.

 [./Data](Data) - location for data used in the analysis.